 Shipping goods around the world is tricky business.
 There are language barriers to contend with, as well as confusion about who is responsible and pays for delivery at which point of the trade.

 That's why it's important to familiarise yourself with the standard shipping terms - if you're new to importing, it could help you avoid expensive mistakes.
 Ex Works (EXW) Shipping is one of those terms.
 EXW shipping has its pros and cons, all of which every buyer should be aware of before entering into a contract.

-What Does EXW in Incoterms Mean?
+What Does EXW Mean in International Trade?

 What Does EXW Factory Mean?

 Ex Works Factory means the seller will make the goods available, in suitable packaging, for the buyer’s collection at the factory door.
 The seller doesn‘t need to load the goods onto the truck at the factory but, if they do, it’s at the buyer’s risk.

 What are the Advantages of Using EXW Shipping?

 There are many advantages of using EXW shipping for all parties involved:

 Some buyers prefer to use Ex Works terms because they want complete control over transport of the goods and would prefer to keep communication with the seller minimal.
 When a buyer organises the shipment, they can contact the shipping line rather than having to go through the seller.